FakeDeepLearner/REform/README.md

 **f.** Below are each person's contributions to phase 1:

-Anudev (Github username - anudevgill): Created CreateListing use case, wrote tests for CreateListingTest, added docstrings to use case classes and controllers, created CsvInterface.
+Anudev (Github username - anudevgill): Created CreateListing use case, wrote tests for CreateListingTest, added docstrings to use case classes and controllers, created CsvInterface, wrote README.

 Rana: